Oussamaaouinti/Semester_Project_Code_Change_Rep/README.md

 to the commit so that it can be identical to the CC2Vec data.

 #### Training the model : ####
-In order to train the CC2Vec model on our dataset, you shoulf first go to the CC2Vec and execute the following command:
+In order to train the CC2Vec model on our dataset, you should first go to the CC2Vec and execute the following command:

 ``python jit_cc2ftr.py -train -train_data ../bugswarm_beta2.0_training_dataset -test_data ../bugswarm_beta2.0_training_dataset -dictionary_data ../data+model/data/jit/qt_dict.pkl``